mitranim/posterus/readme.md

 As a consequence, cancelation propagates to child futures like a normal error, and can be caught and handled.

-Since `0.3.0`, Posterus doesn't outright "cancel" any callbacks.
-You can count on your code to be called.
+Posterus doesn't outright "cancel" any callbacks.
+You can always count on your code to be called.
 Instead, deinit reroutes the code into the "error" path, both downstream and upstream, triggering it synchronously on the upstream side to ensure immediate cleanup.

 ```js